dannyvankooten/www.dannyvankooten.com/content/blog/2022-12-rewriting-interpreter-rust.md

  27.49%     0.00%   [.] hashbrown::map::HashMap<K,V,S,A>::get_inner (inlined)
 ```

-Right away we can see that a whopping 59% of time is spent in `Environment::resolve`, which resolves variables by their name.
+Right away it shows that a whopping 59% of time is spent in `Environment::resolve`, which resolves variables by their name.
 Let's optimize that.

 #### Using a faster HashMap implementation

-What if we switch to a faster HashMap implementation like [fxhash](https://crates.io/crates/fxhash)?
+What if we switch to a faster (but not cryptographically secure) HashMap implementation like [fxhash](https://crates.io/crates/fxhash)?

 We add the dependency to `Cargo.toml`: